South Carolina Constitution

 The Governor shall have the power to call out the volunteer and militia forces, either or both, to execute the laws, repel invasions, suppress insurrections and preserve the public peace.

-There shall be an Adjutant and Inspector General elected by the qualified electors of the State at the same time and in the same manner as other State officers, who shall rank as Brigadier General, and whose duties and compensation shall be prescribed by law.
-The Governor shall, by and with the advice and consent of the Senate, appoint such other staff officers as the General Assembly may direct.
+There must be an Adjutant General.
+The position of Adjutant General is recognized as holding the rank of Major General, and the Adjutant General's duties and compensation must be prescribed by law.
+The Governor, by and with the advice and consent of the Senate, shall appoint staff officers as the General Assembly may direct.

 SECTION 5.
 Confederate pensions.